 My fitness tip is move your body however you dig it!
 I encourage sincere exploration of different exercise types to move your body in a way that celebrates life.

 Not everyone enjoys the same rhythm of movement.
 Just get IN your body and feel it!

 DA: What’s one of your biggest life lessons so far and do you use it in your work?

-DA: What’s your favorite fitness activity?
+DA: What’s your favorite fitness activity (other than yoga!)?

 DA: What’s next for you in this field?

 DF: My goal is to be contracted for 12 National Retreats in 2017.
 I am open to location and specifics of what they entail around my professional offerings.

 The publishing of The Mindful Clean Plate-Food Freedom Sourcebook is my ultimate goal for 2017!